 A wider angle camera can cover a larger field and make trail cameras more effective.
 For wide angle cameras, while detection is also a problem, the major problem is lighting.
 For the same range, a 100 degree FOV (Field of View) covers 4x more area than a 50 degree FOV.
 As such, at least 4x light energy is needed to get the same brightness for a 100 degree FOV than for a 50 degree FOV.

-While most trail camera makers are still struggling with Black IR in a 50 degree camera, Boly is introducing an economical 110 degree wide angle camera (960-K18W) with Black IR and 100 feet all in a single camera, an impossible feat for our competitors almost in their lifetime (at the current sensitivity improvement speed of image sensors).
+While most trail camera makers are still struggling with Black IR in a 50 degree camera, Boly is introducing an economical 110 degree wide angle camera (960-K18W) with Black IR and 100 feet detection and lighting range, a first in the game cameras inductry.

 Fig. 5a.
 BG962-X30W of 120 degree FOV